Cigar box guitar vendor to add musical whimsy to Sunday's Art in the Park

 Jerusalem Cafe

-“The idea of making something useful out of junk appealed to me,” he said of his cigar box musical instruments he will offer at Sunday’s Art in the Park.
+“The idea of making something useful out of junk appealed to me,” he said of the cigar box musical instruments he will offer at Sunday’s Art in the Park.

 “It’s something I wandered into,” Reaney said.
 “The first thing I built was an amplifier.
 I figured if I could do that, I could build a guitar.”